 Equity investments under the HTM category are carried at acquisition cost.
-Equity investment under the banking book are the Bank's investments in subsidiaries and associates.
-As on 30/09/2017, Book value of equity shares under Banking book is ₹923.64 million.
-The Bank has not recognized any gain or loss in the consolidated profit and loss account or consolidated balance sheet.
+Equity investments under the banking book are the Bank's investments in subsidiaries and associates.
+As on 31/03/2018, Book value of equity shares under Banking book is ₹.923.64 million.
+The Bank has not recognised any gain or loss in the consolidated profit and loss account or consolidated balance sheet.

-Investments in subsidiaries have been reduced from CET 1 and investment in associates have been risk weighted at 250%.
+Investments in subsidiaries have been reduced from CET 1 and investments in associates have been risk weighted at 250%.